[keith-snook.info]

 The primary constraints for the original project were a small PCB footprint to fit the QUAD22 and NO semiconductors

-The gain required was only ≈10dB (≈3.2x) and the output impedance needed to be lower than 2kΩ ~ The distortion spec. was 0.1% at 8dBu (≈2Vrms) output ~ Frequency response from 2Hz to 40kHz (at –3dB points) ~ Output load was not specified other than "long cables"
+The gain required was only ≈10dB (3.162x) and the output impedance needed to be lower than 2kΩ ~ The distortion spec. was 0.1% at 8dBu (≈2Vrms) output ~ Frequency response from 2Hz to 40kHz ~ Output load was not specified other than "long cables"

-Topologies like the µ–Follower and the now popular Shunt Regulated Push Pull (SRPP) were avoided as they both require a higher HT supply voltage than that available inside the QUAD 22 ~ In practice both these arrangements also suffer from gain variation due to valve type and condition unless feedback is somehow applied
+Topologies like the µ –Follower and the now popular Shunt Regulated Push Pull [SRPP] were avoided as they both require a higher HT supply voltage than is available inside the QUAD 22 and in practice they both suffer from gain variation due to valve type and condition unless feedback is somehow applied

-As the "boys own book of valve amplifiers" states ~ When using a triode valve the anode impedance ra restricts the gain and the maximum gain or µ is only achieved with a constant current anode load ~ The cathode must also be held at signal ground with either a large value bypass capacitor across any cathode resistor or by using a "fixed" bias scheme (designs that require batteries or multiple odd value supplies should be avoided)
+As the 'boys own book of valve amplifiers' states ~ When using a triode valve the anode impedance ra restricts the gain and the maximum gain or µ is only achieved with a constant current anode load ~ The cathode must also be held at signal ground with either a large value bypass capacitor across any cathode resistor or by using a 'fixed' bias scheme ~ designs that require batteries or multiple odd value bias supplies should be avoided

-A simple way (not from the boys own book) to get a reasonably high and predictable gain with low distortion and low output impedance and without having to worry about overall d.c. and a.c. feedback calculations etc. is shown below ~ This circuit will provide 20dB or more wideband flat gain with a low output impedance
+A simple way [not from the boys own book] to get a reasonably high and predictable gain with low distortion and low output impedance and without having to worry about overall d.c. and a.c. feedback calculations etc. is shown below ~ This circuit will provide 20dB or more of wideband flat gain with a low output impedance

-Above is the "schematic" of one channel of the Amplifier/Buffer PCB ~ V1a (pins 1–3) is the gain stage with the cathode resistor R30 not bypassed so it provides (acceptable) local negative feedback which reduces the distortion and increases the effective value of the triode internal anode resistance from ra to r+ µR+ Rk
+Above the schematic of one channel of the Amplifier/Buffer PCB pictured ~ V1a [pins 1–3] is the gain stage with the cathode resistor R30 not bypassed so it provides (acceptable) local negative feedback which reduces the distortion and increases the effective value of the triode internal anode resistance from ra to ra+ µRk+Rk

-The ECC81 internal anode impedance ra for Vak ≈40V is increased by R=27kΩ to ra' and will be about 20k + (52 x 27k) + 27k or ra' ≈1.3MΩ . . . see calculations from characteristic curves ~ The values of µ gm and ra may be lower than expected when operating at low Vak or a high Ia due to grid current ~ see ECC83 comments
+The ECC81 internal anode impedance ra for Vak ≈40V is increased by R=27kΩ to ra' and will be about 20k+(52×27k)+27k or ra' ≈1.3MΩ . . . see calculations from characteristic curves ~ The values of µ gm and ra may be lower than expected when operating at low Vak or a high Ia due to grid current ~ see ECC83 comments

 The anode load RL' used for gain calculation is R23 100kΩ in parallel with ra' 1.3MΩ or RL'≈93kΩ ~ The reduced gain due to Rk feedback is ≈RL'/Rk or about 3.45x ~ In practice the gain after the cathode follower is about 3.2x or 10dB ~ You may think you have seen this circuit already but here V1a is not auto biased because Rk is far too high